-Swedish Financial Technology Association, shortened Swefintech, is a newly formed industry association for the Swedish fintech companies whose purpose is to provide a platform for the country's fintech community to speak with one voice.
+Swedish Financial Technology Association, shortened Swefintech, is an industry association for the Swedish fintech companies whose purpose is to provide a platform for Sweden's fintech community to speak with one voice.

-The association was officially formed Tuesday the 17th of January 2017 and will act within the financial industry as a lobbyist and spokesperson.
+The association was officially formed on 17th of January 2017.
+It will act within the financial industry as a lobbyist and spokesperson.
 Northmill is a member of Swefintech.

-One of the founders of the Swedish Financial Technology Association is Elisabeth Thand Ringqvist, currently the chairwoman of The Swedish Private Equity & Venture Capital Association (SVCA).
+One of the founders of the Swedish Financial Technology Association is Elisabeth Thand Ringqvist, Chairwoman at Swedish Private Equity & Venture Capital Association (SVCA).

-She announced the initiative during Fintech Stockholm 2016 and on January 17th 2017 the association held its first constituent meeting in the premises of the Stockholm Stock Exchange (Nasdaq Stockholm).
+Thand Ringqvist announced the initiative to found Swefintech in 2016 at Fintech Stockholm.
+In the beginning of 2017 the association held its first constituent meeting at the premises of Stockholm Stock Exchange (Nasdaq Stockholm).

-An estimated 60-70 people attended the constituent meeting.
-In addition to Northmill, the event was attended by Klarna, Collector, iZettle, Wrapp, Tink, Toborrow and many other companies.
+Roughly 60-70 people attended the constituent meeting.
+In addition to Northmill, the event was attended by representatives from Klarna, Collector, iZettle, Wrapp, Tink, Toborrow and several other companies.

-Among the speakers at the meeting were Per Bolund, Swedish minister for Financial Markets.
-He said that he believes fintech can help making the entire financial sector better and more available by creating new funding opportunities such as crowdfunding and peer-to-peer lending.
+One of the speakers at the meeting was Per Bolund, Swedish Minister for Financial Markets.
+Bolund said that he believes fintech can help making the entire financial sector better and more available by creating new funding opportunities such as crowdfunding and peer-to-peer lending.

-Further, Per Bolund stated that he as well as the Swedish government wanted to continue to work in order for Sweden to maintain its position as a leading fintech country.
-He ended his speech by congratulating Swefintech on our foundation.
+Bolund stated that he as well as the Swedish government wanted to continue to work in order for Sweden to maintain its position as a leading fintech country.
+He ended his speech by congratulating Swefintech on its foundation.